 Well, that is what James Hillman and Charles Boer imagined when they concocted ‘Freud’s Own Cookbook’, a tongue-in-cheek spoof inspired by this quote by Freud: ‘enough has been recorded of we said; yet not one word of what we ate.’

 Whilst a private cookbook written by Freud is just fantasy, the idea is not beyond the realm of possibility; pleasure was one of Freud’s preoccupations, and as the cookbook proposes, there is mouth-watering oral gratification in dishes such as slips of tongue in madeira sauce, erogenous scones and Melanie Klein’s good and bad breast of chicken.

-Being Jewish and living in Vienna, life was food: 'I eat therefore I am' should have been the philosophical starting point, to be human meant schitzel, knodels, stollen and schnecken.
+Being Jewish and living in Vienna, life was food: 'I eat therefore I am' should have been the philosophical starting point, to be human meant schnitzel, knodels, stollen and schnecken.
 Consider also, Berggasse 19, a household of six children, with its relentless round of nursing and nappies, (not that Freud would have got his hands dirty with that), and what you have is the inspiration for Freud’s psychosexual stages of development.

 From a psychological perspective, the outcome of not being developmentally nourished, or of getting the wrong kind of nourishment, can lead to a displacement of emotional hunger on to food or conversely a rejection of food.
 The ‘oral’ person may be prone to depression, which according to the psychologist Stephen Johnson, ‘serves the function of defensively suppressing feelings of overwhelming need.’